oleksandr/file-uploads-server/README.md

 * gunicorn
 * Flask

-The main configuration reside in buildout.cfg file.
+The main configuration resides in buildout.cfg file.
 The template includes an example backend in src/ folder.

 Installation
 -------------